-It’s no wonder why many people who need immediate medical attention, just preferred to stay at home and learn to maximize the use of alternative or herbal medicines.
+It’s no wonder why many people who need immediate medical attention just preferred to stay at home and learn to maximize the use of alternative or herbal medicines.

-I even read of a joke about a patient who was already healed of his heart ailment and was given the go-signal to be released after his long confinement.
+I even read a joke about a patient who was already healed of his heart ailment and was given the go-signal to be released after his long confinement.
 But he died of cardiac arrest when he saw his hospital bills!

 I certainly hope that it’s really a joke and not a true story.

-Next, that I dislike is the pain and discomfort related to or resulting from my treatment.
+Next to that, I dislike is the pain and discomfort related to or resulting from my treatment.
 But I have come to accept them since I knew that they were a significant part of my healing.

 But there’s still another thing that I didn’t like – no matter how this doctrine was explained to me.